Inostrancevia

 Gorgonopsians were a group of carnivorous stem mammals with saber teeth that disappeared at the end of the Permian.
 The first classifications placed Inostrancevia as close to African taxa before 1948, the year in which Friedrich von Huene erected a distinct family, Inostranceviidae.
 Although this model was mainly followed in the scientific literature of the 20th and early 21st centuries, phylogenetic analysis published since 2018 considers it to belong to a group of derived gorgonopsians of Russian origin, now classified alongside the genera Suchogorgon, Sauroctonus and Pravoslavlevia, this latter and Inostrancevia forming the subfamily Inostranceviinae.
 Russian and African fossil records show that Inostrancevia lived in river ecosystems containing many tetrapods, where it appears to have been the main predator.
-These faunas were mainly occupied by dicynodonts and pareiasaurs, which would most likely have constituted its prey.
-In the Russian territory, Inostrancevia would have been the only large gorgonopsian present, while it would have been briefly contemporary with the rubidgeines in Tanzania.
-When the rubidgeines disappeared from South African territory, Inostrancevia would have in turn occupied the role of apex predator before disappearing in turn during the Permian-Triassic extinction.
+These faunas were mainly occupied by dicynodonts and pareiasaurs, which most likely constituted its prey.
+In the Russian territory, Inostrancevia will have been the only large gorgonopsian present, while it was have been briefly contemporary with the rubidgeines in Tanzania.
+When the rubidgeines disappeared from South African territory, Inostrancevia occupied the role of apex predator before disappearing in turn during the Permian-Triassic extinction.